jpmorganchase/payments/README.md

 # Demo Wholesale Payments App

-Our goal is to create re-usable sample apps that external developer can leverage as reference
+Our goal is to create re-usable sample apps that external developer can leverage as reference.